PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 15:14:14
+Last updated: 2024-04-08 15:14:47
-Random Quote: Look, I found a rock that looks like a penis with one ball.
-It's my Lance Armstrong rock. - Piper Chapman
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar